Lawmakers want tougher regulation over online shopping to prevent stolen, counterfeit goods - NewsBreak

 He said these individuals are selling counterfeit versions of his products and once one page is taken down, more of them just pop up elsewhere.

-Muderick said his concern isn’t just about losing money, but how some fake products aren’t safe and could hurt you.
+Muderick said the concern isn’t just losing money, he said some fake products aren’t safe and could hurt you.

 Lawmakers say the bipartisan INFORM Consumers Act would require more vetting for online sellers and provide more accountability.